mollzilla/image_search_post_send/README.md

 Soon realized scalability and readability would not be possible without a provider.
 Decided that would implement pagination successfully before moving data to provider in order to pinpoint the how and what to be stored and passed down.

+Once pagination was understood, applied and finally debugged, added some masonry to the looks and started to think about the structure of a provider and additional data that may be added

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

 ## 🚀 Quick start